Diverted Flight: Am I Owed Compensation?

 Mind that technical issues are not usually considered extraordinary circumstances.
 Routine maintenance lies within the responsibility of the air carrier.
 Therefore, if your flight gets diverted due to mechanical malfunction, you could be eligible for compensation.

+In this stressful day and age, conflicts may happen anytime, anywhere.
+A flying plane makes a conflict scarier, as it gathers a huge number of people together in a small closed space.
 Data shows that there are about 400 reports of unruly passengers a year.
 A flight diversion costs between £10,000 and £80,000.
-So disruptive passengers who cause a flight diversion may be severely punished.
+So disruptive passengers causing a flight diversion may be fined.
 Sanctions vary from refused boarding, to financial penalties and even a jail sentence.

 Unruly passengers and compensation

 Here’s a curious news story.
 An EL AL flight from New York to Israel was recently forced to divert to Athens amid passenger unrest.
 The plane took off 5 hours behind schedule due to bad weather, in spite of passengers’ protests.
+Eventually, the pilot was forced to stop in Athens so that passengers could observe Shabbat.
+Part of the passengers disembarked and spent Saturday in a hotel close to the Athens airport.

 Later, 53 passengers filed a lawsuit seeking almost $14,000 in damages for each of the passengers who had disembarked the plane.
 In the meantime, the airline compensated all 400 passengers.
 They all got a free round-trip ticket to an EU destination of their choice.

-Flight diverted due to a security threat.
+Flight diversion due to a security threat

 Especially, after 9/11 safety and security are very sensitive topics on planes.
 We all get screened very carefully and in spite of (or perhaps because of) all the precautions, we are quite wary and jumpy.
 If there is a credible threat however, the pilots have to divert the plane to guarantee everyone’s safety.